coldshrine/study-notes/books/designing-data-intensive-applications.md

 If you don't have an index, a search query would have to scan over all documents, which is very expensive.
 No index means less work on the write path (no index to update), but a lot more work on the read path.

 Another option would be to precompute the search results for only a fixed set of the most common queries.
 The uncommon queries can still be served from the inxed.
 This is what we call a _cache_ although it could also be called a materialised view.

+##### Read are events too

+It is also possible to represent read requests as streams of events, and send both the read events and write events through a stream processor; the processor responds to read events by emiting the result of the read to an output stream.

+It would allow you to reconstruct what the user saw before they made a particular decision.

+Enables better tracking of casual dependencies.